List of mayors of Lecce

-The Mayor of Lecce is an elected politician who, along with the Lecce's City Council, is accountable for the strategic government of Lecce in Apulia, Italy.
-The current Mayor is Carlo Salvemini a centre-left independent, elected for a second term on 28 May 2019.
+The mayor of Lecce is an elected politician who, along with the Lecce's city council, is accountable for the strategic government of Lecce in Apulia, Italy.

+The current mayor is Adriana Poli Bortone, elected on 23–24 June 2024.

 Overview

-According to the Italian Constitution, the Mayor of Lecce is member of the City Council.
+According to the Italian Constitution, the mayor of Lecce is member of the city council.

-The Mayor is elected by the population of Lecce, who also elects the members of the City Council, controlling the Mayor's policy guidelines and is able to enforce his resignation by a motion of no confidence.
-The Mayor is entitled to appoint and release the members of his government.
+The mayor is elected by the population of Lecce, who also elects the members of the city council, controlling the mayor's policy guidelines and is able to enforce his resignation by a motion of no confidence.
+The mayor is entitled to appoint and release the members of his government.

-Since 1995 the Mayor is elected directly by Lecce's electorate: in all mayoral elections in Italy in cities with a population higher than 15,000 the voters express a direct choice for the mayor or an indirect choice voting for the party of the candidate's coalition.
+Since 1995 the mayor is elected directly by Lecce's electorate: in all mayoral elections in Italy in cities with a population higher than 15,000 the voters express a direct choice for the mayor or an indirect choice voting for the party of the candidate's coalition.
 If no candidate receives at least 50% of votes, the top two candidates go to a second round after two weeks.
 The election of the City Council is based on a direct choice for the candidate with a preference vote: the candidate with the majority of the preferences is elected.
 The number of the seats for each party is determined proportionally.

-Italian Republic (since 1946)
+Republic of Italy (since 1946)

 City Council election (1946-1995)

-From 1946 to 1995, the Mayor of Taranto was elected by the City's Council.
+From 1946 to 1995, the Mayor of Lecce was elected by the City Council.

 Direct election (since 1995)

-Since 1995, under provisions of new local administration law, the Mayor of Lecce is chosen by direct election.
+Since 1995, under provisions of new local administration law, the Mayor of Lecce is chosen by direct election, originally every four and since 2002 every five years.